mobify/workshop--adaptivejs-site-1x/README.md

     Save the `home.dust` template file and close it.

-16. Refresh the homepage preview page from Step 3.
+16. Refresh the homepage preview from Step 3.

 17. Stop the preview with the `[control] c` command in Terminal.